feed-our-communities/atfoc-backend/README.md

 ### Docker setup
+Before you start, make sure you have [docker](https://www.docker.com/get-started) installed on your machine

 The django port will be exposed at http://localhost:8000/

 After you start docker, to check statusm go to http://localhost:8000/admin to see if you can pull up the admin panel